'Painful, tiring': UAE parents voice concern about heavy school bags

 Doctors explained the impact of heavy backpacks on children's health.

-Dr. Mamata Bothra, a pediatrician and Neonatologist at International Modern Hospital Dubai, said: "Carrying heavy bags can cause neck and back pain.
+Dr Mamata Bothra, a paediatrician and neonatologist at International Modern Hospital Dubai, said: "Carrying heavy bags can cause neck and back pain.
 The weight pulls the child backward, forcing them to bend forward at the hips and arch the back to maintain balance.
-This unnatural posture often leads to neck, back, and shoulder pain." .
+This unnatural posture often leads to neck, back, and shoulder pain."

-Dr. Sherif Mohamed Mosaad Kamel, a consultant pediatrician and Neonatologist at Zulekha Hospital Dubai, underlined the emotional and mental effects that heavy bags can have on children.
+Dr Sherif Mohamed Mosaad Kamel, a consultant paediatrician and neonatologist at Zulekha Hospital Dubai, underlined the emotional and mental effects that heavy bags can have on children.

 "The physical burden of a heavy bag often leads to frustration and stress.
 Children may begin to associate school with discomfort, reducing their enthusiasm for learning.
 In the long run, this can impact their academic performance and emotional well-being," he said.